 Many people look at laser eye surgery as a vision correction alternative due to issues with poor comfort and red eyes caused by their contact lenses wear.
 The added problem of lens insertion and removal and the nuisance of travelling with lenses, cases and solutions are also reasons that make people consider laser surgery as a permanent solution to wearing contact lenses.

-In addition to the above, issues associated with the wearing of contact lenses, the lifetime costs of lenses, lens solutions and check-up visits makes the benefits of laser vision eye surgery that much more appealing.
+In addition to the above, issues associated with the wearing of contact lenses, the lifetime costs of lenses, lens solutions and check-up visits make the benefits of laser vision eye surgery much more appealing.

 Interested in Laser Eye Surgery?